Spring Roll portable filter! What is it?

 - The washable pre-filter socks catch the largest particles and greatly extend the life of the encased ceramic filters.

 - The Ceramic filters are made of diatomaceous earth to prevent anything larger than 0.7 microns from penetrating the filter when it is new.

 - The ceramic contains silver, which is a natural bactericide.

-It’s important to note our filters aren’t meant to remove viruses due to their extremely small size, and are not capable of desalinization.
-And they have not yet been tested for EPA standards, although they have been tested for bacterial removal and have consistently removed four logs (99.99%) of environmental and laboratory bacterial samples.
+It’s important to note our filters aren’t meant to remove viruses due to their extremely small size and are not capable of desalinization.
+They have not yet been tested for EPA standards, although they have been tested for bacterial removal and have consistently removed four logs (99.99%) of environmental and laboratory bacterial samples.